 a chapter in the Patent Cooperation Treaty specifying the procedure where the applicant can request that an international preliminary examination be carried out by a competent International Preliminary Examination Authority.

 PCT international search

-search carried out on a PCT international application to discover the documents or other types of disclosures that may affect the patentability of the claims in the PCT international application.
+search carried out on a PCT international application to discover the documents or other types of disclosures that may affect the patentability of the claims.